nengo/nengo-mpi/docs/benchmarks.rst

 entirely of spiking neurons, and can perform eight separate cognitive tasks without modification.
 The original paper can be found `here
 <http://compneuro.uwaterloo.ca/files/publications/eliasmith.2012.pdf>`_.
 SPAUN
-is a large-scale neural network with a complex connectivity, and represents a somewhat more realistic test than the more contrived examples used above.
+is an extremely large-scale spiking neural network (currently approaching 4 million neurons when using 512-dimensional semantic pointers) with very complex connectivity, and represents a somewhat more realistic test than the more contrived examples used above.
+In the plots below we vary the dimensionality of the semantic pointers, the internal representations used by SPAUN.

 .. image :: images/pc_spaun_run.svg
 .. image :: images/gpc_spaun_run.svg
+.. image :: images/bgq_spaun_run.svg

+Clearly the larger clusters are providing less of a benefit here.
+The hypothesized reason is that thus far we have been unable to split SPAUN up into sufficiently small components than can be simulated independently.
+There are some components with many thousands of neurons on them.
+Thus the limiting factor for the speed of simulation is how quickly an individual processor is able to simulate one of these large components.
+We can likely remedy this by playing around with the connectivity of SPAUN and finding ways to reduce the maximum component size.